-You have noticed a website you are visiting is slow.
+You have noticed the website you are visiting is slow.
 Or perhaps you switched hosting providers and want to test the latency difference.
 In these scenarios, it makes sense to perform a traceroute.

 Traceroute is a command that lets you test how many hops you are connecting over and the latency between those hops.
 It’s useful because if you feel like there is an abnormal amount of latency when you are connecting to an online service, you can see exactly where that delay is happening and how long it’s taking.
 Along with “pinging” traceroute is one of the most commonly used commands to test network connection.

 Open the Windows command prompt by typing “cmd” in Start.

 Type the command “tracert websiteurl/ip (websiteurl/ip being the website domain or ip)

 Over the course of the next few seconds., you will see all the successful hops your request makes.
 If the request fails to make it to your destination, you can see where the connection failed.
 You will also be able to measure how much time it takes to connect across each hop.